 Catholic Philanthropy Certificate

-The University of Mary is proud to offer a graduate-level certificate program in Catholic Philanthropy (pending approval).
+The University of Mary is proud to offer a graduate-level certificate program in Catholic Philanthropy.
 The three-course program offers advanced training for professional fundraisers or those seeking to enter the field of fundraising in service of the Church.

 While the program is intentionally designed as a standalone graduate certificate, students may also choose to pursue the specialization in Catholic Philanthropy as a concentration which can be added to any of the graduate programs offered through the Gary Tharaldson School of Business, including the online MBA.

 This program is ideal for professionals who wish to advance their careers and gain leadership and fundraising skills that can serve faith-based philanthropic endeavors in a variety of settings.